Small business owners make up for a majority of the working class around the world. Here are some numbers to support this claim:

 - Public Relations: PR is key to making a business viable on the internet.
 Tactically increasing the visibility of a brand, setting up collaborations, events, and working with media are key aspects of public relations when it comes to increasing social presence.

 - Blogging: Another great way of creating a buzz around your brand name is by blogging about your work, the process that you follow, your inspiration, relationships with employees, and so on.
 A consistent blog can help you maintain a niche which is key for your venture.
 This also helps generate credibility among your readers and authority among your contemporaries.
-Consequently, blogging enables your work to reach a wider audience and helps to put in a good word about it in a genuine way.
+Consequently, blogging enables your work to reach a wider audience.
+It helps to put in a good word about it in a genuine way.

 3) Stay On Top Of Market Trends